okj203/dev_lesson_plans/README.md

 # How to use this repo
-This repo is created to help instructors prepare for Mimo lectures in the most efficient way possible.
+This repo is created to help instructors prepare for <program_name> lectures in the most efficient way possible.
 By utilizing the lecture prep materials provided in this repo, instructors won't need to reinvent the wheel for every cohort!

 ## Marp VS Code extension